 |Position:||Associate Head Coach|

-Trent Jones enters his third seasons as Associate Head Coach after serving two years as the assistant coach.
+In 2019, Trent Jones enters his sixth season as the Kansas City Associate Head Coach after serving two years as the assistant coach.

 "Trent has been instrumental in the success we've experienced thus far and there is no question to the positive impact he will have in the future in our program."
 Head Coach Christi Posey said, "His loyalty, his work ethic, and his commitment to player improvement make him an outstanding asset to Kansas City Volleyball."

 Jones came to Kansas City from UMSL, where he led the Tritons to a 64-28 record in his three seasons and the squad's first trip to the NCAA Division II tournament since 1995 in 2010.
 In that season, he directed the squad to its first appearance in the AVCA top-25 since 1993, while being named the Great Lakes Valley Coach of the Year in 2008.
 In his three seasons, Jones produced 12 All-GLVC selections, four All-Region selections and an All-Region Freshman of the Year honoree.